Standard five of the Care Certificate, the standards for new staff in health and social care roles, focuses on working in a person-centred way.

-Skills for Health, Health Education England and Skills for Care have announced a new Framework to support person-centred approaches for the health and social care workforce.
+Skills for Health, Health Education England and Skills for Care have developed a framework to support person-centred approaches for the health and social care workforce.

 This approach, outlined in the Five Year Forward View, puts people, families and communities at the heart of health, care and wellbeing.
 It encourages people to speak with staff about what is important to them, helping to develop a shared understanding of what matters to them.

 Nice have developed a quality standard that covers the experience of adults using social care services.
 It applies to all settings where people use social care services, including people's own homes, residential care and community settings.
 Its aim is to help people understand what care they can expect and to improve their experience by supporting them to make decisions about their care.